TO: Faculty Members, College of Arts and Sciences

 Instructions for applying for sabbatical leave can be found on the A&S website for leave procedures.

-The leave policies and application forms are available online from Academic Human Resources.
+The leave policies are available online from Academic Human Resources.

 Contribution to a scholarly or artistic product of high merit is only applicable to tenure-line faculty